gkirgizov/coderules-lambdacalc-docs/BasicSTLC.md

 ![typeOf_App rule](img/typeOf_App.png)
 _(typing rule for function application)_

-Finally, the `fix` operator, which represents general recursion, is given the type `∀ a. (a → a) → a`.
+Finally, the `fix` operator, which represents general recursion, is given the type `∀a. (a → a) → a`.
 <!-- `forall a. (a -> a) -> a`. -->

 ![typeOf_Fix rule](img/typeOf_Fix.png)